alvaro-saez/business_afi/README.md

 1. **PYTHON:**

    a) **_p_acquisition:_**
-      - set the URLS for the web scrapping
+      - set the URLS for the web scraping
       - set the credentials with the passwords to can make the API connections
-      - make the web scrapping
+      - make the web scraping
       - create the different datetime formats
       - make the connection with Google Spreadsheet